 This chronic TMJ pain is called temporomandibular joint disorder (shortened to TMD).
 And while it is clear that TMD can cause problems in your mouth, it can also cause pain symptoms elsewhere.
 The muscles in your body are interconnected, so TMD can lead to a host of other issues, including:

 A mentioned, without treatment minor jaw stiffness can lead to significant pain and complications.
 Thankfully, Dr. Patel and the staff at Infinite Smiles on Powell, OH are highly skilled at diagnosing and treating TMD.

 TMD and your pain symptoms can be made worse by stress.
 This is because stress can start a vicious cycle.
 Simply, when you’re under a lot of stress, you tighten your body up, and your muscles become tense.
 When you have TMD, a lot of this tension is held in your jaw.
 And if your muscles hold their tension for too long, it can lead to general aches and pains and headaches and migraines.
 These aches and pains can lead to further stress, which can aggravate your TMD even further.

 Simply, this cycle can continue until the symptoms and pain become unbearable.
-At Infinite Smiles, we want to help you before this cycle spirals out of control.
+At our office, we want to help you before this cycle spirals out of control.